lwnexgen/py_webradio/README.md

 1. `make btest` - this will build the docker images, and use docker-compose to deploy them
 1. `make test` - just run run the docker-compose deployment without building the latest images

+Note: a letsencrypt.org cert will be requested and provisioned for you